rundeck/docs/en/administration/security/authorization.md

 Table: Project scope specific resource actions

 *Note*: see [Node resource properties](#node-resource-properties) for more node resource properties for authorization.

+*Note*: Jobs can be referenced using "name" and "group" or using "uuid".

 *Note*: `runAs` and `killAs` actions only apply to certain API endpoints, and allow running jobs or adhoc executions or killing executions to be performed with a different username attached as the author of the action.
 See [Rundeck API - Running a Job](../../api/index.html#running-a-job).